 On plagiarism: If you are currently enrolled at UNCG - and you are - then I expect that you know what constitutes plagiarism.
 If you do not, I urge you to consult the UNCG Office of Rights and Responsibilities website on plagiarism, available at https://osrr.uncg.edu/academic-integrity/violations-and-sanctions/plagiarism/.
-I don't play when it comes to plagiarism.
+I don't play when it comes to plagiarism, especially when it comes to online midterms and finals.
 If I catch you plagiarizing on an assignment, it should go without saying that I will fail you on that assignment.
 If the case is sufficiently egregious, I may decide to fail you for the entire class.

-If you have any questions, please feel free to ask me via email or preferably, in person during office hours.
+If you have any questions, please feel free to ask me via email or preferably, during office hours.
 I promise I don't bite.
-I wish these sorts of unpleasantries did not require addressing, but after more than a decade of teaching, I've realized that they absolutely do.
+I wish these sorts of unpleasantries did not require addressing, but after more than a decade of teaching, I have come to the realization that they absolutely do.
 Please do not be that person.
-It's 2019, and the plagiarism detection software will catch you before I have to even lift a finger.
+It's 2020, and the plagiarism detection software will catch you before I even have to lift a finger.